mccre110/CPSC402-Assignments/Assignment3/README.md

 # CPSC-402 Assignment 3 (Type checker for C++)
-## Chase Toyofuku-Souza, Corey McCrea, Ryan Kassab, Eric Lim
+## Chase Toyofuku-Souza, Corey McCrea, Ryan Kassab, Eric Lim, Michelle Kutsanov
 ## About
 A typechecker for a fragment of the C++ programming language.
 The type checker returns an "OK" at success, and reports a type error at failure.
 It is implemented in Haskell.